Aerie Pharma (AERI) Receives a Buy from Mizuho Securities

-According to TipRanks.com, Yang has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -5.8% and a 34.7% success rate.
-Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Sarepta Therapeutics, and Akebia Therapeutics.
+According to TipRanks.com, Yang has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -5.6% and a 36.5% success rate.
+Yang covers the Healthcare sector, focusing on stocks such as Xeris Pharmaceuticals, Sarepta Therapeutics, and Magenta Therapeutics.

-Aerie Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $27.67, which is a 103.2% upside from current levels.
-In a report issued on December 21, Oppenheimer also maintained a Buy rating on the stock with a $24.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Aerie Pharma with a $23.20 average price target, which is a 73.8% upside from current levels.
+In a report issued on December 28, Needham also assigned a Buy rating to the stock with a $26.00 price target.

 See today’s analyst top recommended stocks >>